tuningfolk/SQLite-from-C/README.md

 [Virtual machine](https://www.techtarget.com/searchstorage/definition/virtual-memory): A memory management technique where [secondary memory](https://www.bing.com/search?q=secondary+memory+in+computer&cvid=ae75fbf27e164651b70bd570aac2b748&aqs=edge.1.0l9.9698j0j4&FORM=ANAB01&PC=DCTS) can be used as if it were a part of the [main memory](https://www.bing.com/search?pglt=41&q=main+memory+of+computer&cvid=8747c757f96d49748c19066db41561d2&aqs=edge.1.69i57j0l8.4195j0j1&FORM=ANAB01&PC=DCTS).
 Virtual memory is a common technique used in a computer's operating system (OS).

 [File Descriptor](https://www.geeksforgeeks.org/input-output-system-calls-c-create-open-close-read-write/): An integer that uniquely identifies an open file of the process.
 File Descriptor table: Collection of integer array indices that are file descriptors in which elements are pointers to file table entries.
 One unique file descriptors table is provided in the operating system for each process.
+Buffer: Buffers are temporary memory used to store the input of a process that can take some time.
+Buffer flush: Transfer of computer data from a temporary storage area to the computer's permanent memory.
+For instance if we make any changes in a file, the changes we see on a computer screen are stored temporarily in a buffer.